Bielsk Podlaski, Poland - JewishGen

 This site is hosted at no cost by JewishGen, Inc., the Home of Jewish Genealogy.
 If you have been aided in your research by this site and wish to further our mission of preserving our history for future generations, your JewishGen-erosity is greatly appreciated.

-Learn about the Bielsk Podlaski Yizkor Book Translation Project
+Support the Bielsk Podlaski Yizkor Book Translation Project

-See the current translation progress
+See the current progress of the translation project

 Yizkor Book

-Family histories contain unique stories, perspectives, and photographs of people and life in Bielsk.
-They are presented here as a way supplementing the Yizkor book.
+Family histories contain unique stories, perspectives, documents, and photographs of people and life in Bielsk.
+They are presented here as a way of supplementing the Yizkor book.
 If you would like to add your family history, please contact the coordinator

 History and Background